 - Hamiltonian Monte Carlo in PyMC3 by Colin Carroll.

-Sequential Monte Carlo and particle filters
+Sequential Monte Carlo and other sampling methods

 - Chapter 11 (Sampling Methods) of Pattern Recognition and Machine Learning by Christopher Bishop.
 Covers rejection, importance, Metropolis-Hastings, Gibbs and slice sampling.
 Perhaps not as rampantly useful as NUTS, but good to know nevertheless.